-Mrs O'Brien informed Members that SPCLL.48 and SPCLL.49 were still on tracking for a reminder that these items would need to be received at a future panel meeting and in terms of the Autism Spectrum Conditions Diagnosis Pathway working group recommendations, Mrs O'Brien explained that comments had been updated on where we were with the recommendations.
+Mrs O'Brien informed Members that SPCLL.48 and SPCLL.49 were still on tracking for a reminder that these items would need to be received at a future panel meeting and in terms of the Autism Spectrum Conditions Diagnosis Pathway working group recommendations, Mrs O'Brien explained that comments had been added to the report to provide an update on progress with the recommendations.
 Members were content with what they had received.

-SPCLL.32 EDUCATIONAL ATTAINMENT IN NORTH EAST LINCOLNSHIRE 2019
+SPCLL.31 EDUCATIONAL ATTAINMENT IN NORTH EAST LINCOLNSHIRE 2019